 Who’s it for?

 Welcome.
-You have arrived at the central, collective disclosure office for undesirable behaviour in the performing arts, film and television sectors.
+You have arrived at the central, collective disclosure office for undesirable behaviour in the Dutch cultural and creative sectors.

 This disclosure office and the confidential advisors are independent.
-The disclosure office was initiated by various organisations in the performing arts, film and television sectors and is for everyone working in these sectors..
+The disclosure office was initiated by various organisations in the Dutch cultural and creative sectors and is for everyone working in these sectors..

 Who are we and what can you expect from us?